RuslanTsitser/flutter_widget_recorder/README.md

 - Sharing the recorded video
 - Display of the recording path

-## iOS Notes
+## Platform Notes

+### iOS

 - **Pixel Alignment:** iOS H.264 video requires frame sizes to be multiples of 16.
 The plugin automatically pads frames as needed.
 Extra space is filled with black pixels.
 - **Automatic Adjustment:** The widget automatically adjusts (pads) the recorded area to the nearest multiple of 16 pixels to ensure compatibility with the video codec.
 You do not need to manually align your widget size.
-- **Black Borders:** If your widget size is not a multiple of 16, the output video will have black borders on the right and/or bottom.
+- **Padding:** If your widget size is not a multiple of 16, the output video will have paddings on the right and/or bottom.

+### Android

+- **Pixel Alignment:** Similar to iOS, Android H.264 video requires frame sizes to be multiples of 16.
+The plugin handles this automatically.

+### Performance

-- **Performance:** Recording at high resolutions or high frame rates may impact performance.
+- Recording at high resolutions or high frame rates may impact performance on both platforms.
+- Consider using lower resolutions or frame rates for better performance.

 ## Troubleshooting